benroberts999/ampsci/doc/03-Contributing.md

 * Write clear, descriptive commit messages, use a concise imperative title (e.g. "Adds such and such function"), explaining what the change does.
   * Use detailed description if required, putting as much information as required

-## Code Formatting Style
+## Code Formatting Style: clang-format

 * Consistent formatting minimises unnecessary git diffs and improves readability.
 * Rather than doing this by hand, it is enforced by a tool [**clang-format**](https://clang.llvm.org/docs/ClangFormat.html), which automatically formats the code
-* Install the tool:
+* Install the tool (for example):
-  * Linux: `sudo apt install clang-format-14`
+  * Linux: `sudo apt install clang-format`
-  * macOS: `brew install clang-format-14`
+  * macOS: `brew install clang-format`
 * A style file, which defines the style rules, is provided in the repository `src/.clang-format`.
-  * Due to differences in the formatting between different clang-format versions, it's preferred to use clang-format-14 (this is old version, and we will shift up soon).
-If you don't have access to clang-format-14, best to just skip, or else risk introducing many small formatting diffs
+  * Unfortunately, different versions of clang-format make slightly different choices. v16+ is ideal, but the differences are usually small
-* The makefile also has a target to directly run clang-format (forces version 14), which is a good idea before committing:
+* The makefile has a target to directly run clang-format.
+It also normalises a few common differences between different clang-format version.
+It will only format files you have changed since last git commit

 <div class="shell-block">
 ```bash